elcuervo/gerbil/README.md

     g.assertEqual(this.validName, 'Gerbil');
   },

-  // Test in the feature, usefull to test future events or timers.
+  // Test in the feature, useful to test future events or timers.
   'in the future': function(g) {
     this.time = new Date().getTime();